Assisted Reproductive Technology Glossary

 Assisted Reproductive Technology (ART):

-Includes a range of methods used to circumvent human infertility, including in vitro fertilisation (IVF), embryo transfer (ET), gamete intra-fallopian transfer (GIFT), artificial insemination (AI), all manipulative procedures involving gametes and embryos and treatment to induce ovulation or spermatogenesis when used in conjunction with the above methods.
-(NHMRC Ethical guidelines on assisted reproductive technology 1996)
+Includes a range of methods used to circumvent human infertility, including in vitro fertilisation (IVF), embryo transfer (ET), gamete intra-fallopian transfer (GIFT), artificial insemination (AI), all manipulative procedures involving gametes and embryos and treatment to induce ovulation or spermatogenesis when used in conjunction with the above methods (National Health and Medical Research Council (NHMRC) Ethical Guidelines on Assisted Reproductive Technology 1996).

 ART PROCEDURES